Should You Try the Keto Diet?

 The Downfall of Keto Diets…

 It may seem like a super easy diet to follow – limit carbs, burn fat.
-But in actuality, ultra strict low carb diets can greatly impact exercise training intensity, limiting your performance and strength – particularly during moderate to high intensity exercise such as HIIT, cross fit, mixed martial arts training, or pretty much any exercise that requires a high degree of conditioning and endurance.
+But in actuality, ultra strict low carb diets and carb cycle diets can greatly impact exercise training intensity, limiting your performance and strength – particularly during moderate to high intensity exercise such as HIIT, cross fit, mixed martial arts training, or pretty much any exercise that requires a high degree of conditioning and endurance.

 It has also been shown, those that respond best to a ketogenic diet are highly trained individuals, basically anyone that is already accustom to exhausting their muscles and are already efficient at using K-bodies as fuel instead of glycogen in extreme depleted situations – such as marathon athletes or cyclist.
 In addition, side effects of following a ketogenic diet for prolonged periods also include severe carb cravings, brain fog, fatigue, depressed mood – lack of carbs can result in lower serotonin production, but also a big one – muscle loss due to protein oxidation – or the breakdown of muscle as fuel, particularly if you’re lean to start with.